 Electric, gas, and water utilities

 Companies that are less resistant to a recession and therefore cyclical are, for example:

 Dividends can also indicate a company’s intrinsic value.
 The dividend yield is the ratio of the dividend payment per share to the share price.
 If a share costs $100, and the company pays $2 in dividends per share, the dividend yield is 2 percent.
 I love dividends as they provide a reliable monthly cash flow.

 While high yields above 7 or 8 percent are not unusual for recessions, you must also be careful when considering dividend yields in isolation.
-High dividend yields are a big red warning signs.
+High dividend yields are big red warning signs.
 The market gives you no presents, and with a high chance always comes high risk.
 Maybe, the cash flow or the profit does not cover future payouts, so that the company has to reduce or even cancel the payouts.

 So look at the payout ratio.
 You should also look at whether the company has maintained or even increased dividends in the past during crises.
 Even if this does not guarantee that the dividend will not be reduced, it does prove that the company has basically already successfully mastered difficult phases and the management could have experience in this.

 You should also pay attention to the risk profile of your investments in times of recession.
 It is irrelevant whether you want to invest in stocks or other asset classes because most asset classes offer a wide range of risk profiles.
 Basically, you should choose a risk profile with which you can sleep peacefully.
-Which profile that depends on how high your risk aversion is.
+The right profile depends on how high your risk aversion is.